How to create a clean and crisp minimalist kitchen

 As one of the most prominent parts of your design, your kitchen worktops will have a big impact on the finished result.
 By matching your work surfaces to your units or walls, you can help to create the appearance of a smooth surface, something that will help your other features to stand out and create a fantastic aesthetic.

-Generally monochrome worktops look best in a minimalist kitchen; though with a little bit of creativity, any type of work surface could look great.
+Generally monochrome worktops look best in a minimalist kitchen design; though with a little bit of creativity, any type of work surface could look great.

 Another incredibly important part of any successful, minimalist design, is the lighting.
 Too warm and you'll take away from your intended look, too cold and the space will appear unwelcoming and stark.

-By using muted colours, choosing stylish appliances and thinking carefully about your work surfaces and lighting, you can start to create a minimalist style kitchen you'll really love.
+By using muted colours, choosing stylish appliances and thinking carefully about your work surfaces, cabinets and lighting, you can start to create a minimalist style kitchen you'll really love.